Crime Wave (1985 film): Style

 The film is designed to emulate the look and feel of educational films from the period.
 Randolph Peters includes a flute and glockenspiel-based score emulating such films (the film concludes with a song based on this theme that discusses the possibility of Steven and Kim getting married sung by a small 1950s-style pop chorus).
 When Steven Penny is brought into some shady deals, the film takes on more of a neo noir look and sound, inflected with surrealism.
 One of the film's signature images is the one of a street lamp smashed over Steven's head, which he wears home.

+Critical response

+Jay Scott wrote that "If the great Canadian comedy ever gets made, Winnipeg director John Paizs, whose first full-length feature, Crime Wave, received its world premiere at the Festival of Festivals, may be the filmmaker to do it: Paizs has a unique, off-centre sensibility.
+When he's cooking, he sizzles."
+He praised the first hour of the film but wrote that it fell apart in the final 20 minutes, which provided part of the impetus for Paizs to reshoot the ending.

+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.